Home / Guides / Employee Cybersecurity Basics

 Attackers Don't Hack In.
 They Log In.

-The large majority of security incidents involve a human element — a click, a reply, a credential typed into the wrong page.
-That's not because employees are careless; it's because tricking a person is cheaper and more reliable than defeating technology, and attackers run it like a volume business: thousands of convincing emails, waiting for the one busy person on the one busy afternoon.
+Many successful attacks still begin with a human interaction — a phishing message, credential prompt, payment request, or social-engineering conversation.
+That's not because employees are careless; it's because tricking a person is often cheaper than defeating technology, and attackers can send convincing messages at enormous scale while waiting for one busy person on one busy afternoon.

 Two implications follow.
 First, "I'm too small to be a target" is backwards — small businesses are targeted because they combine real money with fewer defenses.
 Attackers don't pick you; their software does, indiscriminately.
 Second, the goal isn't turning your staff into security experts.
 It's installing a handful of reflexes — pause on urgency, verify money moves by phone, never approve a login you didn't start — that break the attack chain at its cheapest point.